 Loganville real estate is some of the most expensive in Georgia, although Loganville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Loganville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Loganville are a mix of both white- and blue-collar jobs.
-Overall, Loganville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Loganville who work in office and administrative support (14.72%), sales jobs (13.75%), and teaching (8.80%).
+Loganville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Loganville is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Loganville who work in office and administrative support (13.11%), sales jobs (11.24%), and teaching (10.12%).

-The per capita income in Loganville in 2010 was $21,903, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $87,612 for a family of four.
+The per capita income in Loganville in 2010 was $23,709, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $94,836 for a family of four.
 However, Loganville contains both very wealthy and poor people as well.

-Loganville is a very ethnically-diverse city.
+Loganville is an extremely ethnically-diverse city.
 The people who call Loganville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Loganville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Loganville include German, Albanian, Jamaican, and English.
+Important ancestries of people in Loganville include German, English, Jamaican, and Albanian.

 The most common language spoken in Loganville is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Spanish and Other Indo-European.